-Prerequisite: Nursing, Registered 104 with a satisfactory grade.
-Students will acquire enhanced knowledge about the Roy Adaptation Model nursing process and implement this as the framework for nursing care.
-Students will develop introductory knowledge and understanding of common medical-surgical health problems.
-The student will apply theoretical concepts and nursing skills in the clinical setting.
+Students acquire enhanced knowledge about the Roy Adaptation Model nursing process and implement this as the framework for nursing care.
+Students also develop introductory knowledge and understanding of common medical-surgical health problems.
+Additionally, students apply theoretical concepts and nursing skills in a clinical setting.